EdinburghUniversityTheatreCompany/Constitution/BrandingGuidelines.md

 ## Credits

 The logo was designed in 2020 by Alex Mohan Morzeria-Davis, and finalised in 2021.
-It was approved by the company on the 22nd of September 2021 at a general meeting, in a motion proposed by him and Lewis Forman (the marketing manager).
+It was approved by the company on the 22nd of September 2021 at a general meeting, in a motion proposed by them and Lewis Forman (the marketing manager).

 ### Licensing